Conveuropean logo

 Edinburgh Scotland

-Last summer I found a extremely cheap flight ticket to Edinburgh flying in the morning and coming back in the evening, so I decided to make a "day trip" by plane to Scotland.
-I'm really glad that I did it because Edinburgh turned out to be a very interesting city with it's majestic castle, and the one o'clock gun, bam!!!.
-I also solved during that trip one question I had my mind for a while (why a Scotland and England are part of the same united kingdom).
+Last summer I found an extremely cheap flight ticket to Edinburgh flying in the morning and coming back in the evening, so I decided to make a "day trip" by plane to Scotland.
+I'm really glad that I did it because Edinburgh turned out to be a very interesting city with its majestic castle, and the one o'clock gun, bam!!!.
+I also solved a question during that trip that had been on my mind for a while (why Scotland and England are part of the same united kingdom).
 I also enjoyed walking around the city and climbing to this park where I got the chance to get a nice view of the city.
-I definitively will come back!.
+I will definitely come back!

 Old town of Dubrovnik